Alejinho/async-looper/README.md

 ```

 ## TODO
-1. Improve documentation.
+1. Improve the documentation.
 2. Benchmarks.
-3. Should i have the key value while loop through
+3. Should we have the key value while loop through
 an array?